 Here are the most common symptoms of heatstroke in rabbits:

 - Bluish or grey lips

-- Place a bottle of cold water near them during summertime.
+- Place a bottle of cold water near them during the summertime.

-- Provide them shade when they are outside.
+- Provide them with shade when they are outside.

-- Wrap your rabbit body with a moistened towel.
+- Wrap your rabbit’s body with a moistened towel.
 Don’t wrap their ears because it helps them regulate the temperature.

-- Don’t soak your rabbit in water if you suspect them of heatstroke because it could provoke shock.
+- Don’t soak your rabbits in water if you suspect them of heatstroke because it could provoke shock.

 Different rabbits have different resting heart rates.
 Smaller breeds of rabbits that are 1.1–3.5 pounds have higher resting heart rates.
 While larger rabbit breeds or 6-12 pound rabbits have lower resting heart rates.